psparmeet14/psparmeet14/README.md

-- 👋 Hi, I’m Parmeet Singh
+- 👋 Hi, I’m Parmeet Singh Bhogal
 - 👀 I’m interested in software development
 - 📫 You can reach me at psparmeet14@gmail.com